 Americans are living longer, which can be a good thing, but it also means that they may require assistance for a longer period of time.
-Many seniors prefer to age in place for as long as possible, and with the right supports, this can be a quite feasible.
+Many seniors prefer to age in place for as long as possible, and with the right supports this can be quite feasible.
 Oftentimes, these supports come in the form of family caregivers – adult children caring for aging parents.

 However, many of these caregivers also have children of their own they are raising, in addition to careers and other obligations.
 They are often referred to as the Sandwich Generation, split between tending to the young and old alike.
 Caring for their family and their senior parents can be demanding.
 And as their parents continuing aging, they may require increasing levels of care.
 It is important to think about not just what they need in the present, but what type of care they will need in the future as well.

 Balancing obligations to improve safety and reduce burnout is essential.
 It’s not too early to have critical conversations with your parents.